3 Ways To Relax When You Listen To English

 If you can get off your computer, even better.
 Listening and doing these tasks on your smartphone is less stressful and more fun.
 Sitting at a desk in front of a laptop reminds you of work or serious study.

-Make Listening a Habit
+#2 Make Listening To English A Habit

 How often are you listening to English?